lgarron/project-euler/README.md

 - Mathematica
   - Calculate an integer, set `result` to it, `Print[result]`.
+  - When defining functions, include types like `_Integer` and `_List` for type safety.
 - Haskell:
   - Include imports, and only import specific functions.
+  - Annotate every free-standing function/expression with a type, as well as any appropriate where clauses.
   - Code section that ends with the calculation of `result :: Integer`.
   - Output section using `main = print result`.
   - If the problem has input: `main = readFile "filename.txt" >>= print . result`.